Did you know that vegetable garden soil preparation is an important first step for successfully growing your own food?

 How do I prepare soil for a vegetable garden?
 What do you put in the soil to enrich it?

 Great question.
 Preparing the soil for growing vegetables is super important.
 A healthy and productive vegetable garden starts with the soil.

 In this post, I will show you how to prepare last years garden for this year.
 So, if you have an existing garden bed that’s not completely overgrown with weeds or grass, then this is the post for you.

-On the other hand, if you’re looking for information about preparing a garden bed that is currently covered by grass or weeds, then skip ahead to part 2.
+On the other hand, if you’re looking for information about preparing a garden bed that is currently covered by grass or weeds, then try the no-dig method instead.